 In 2003 when I began this web site I wanted to tell people about the connection I saw between lines or ridges on fingernails and low vitamin B12 levels.
 But I didn’t want to make the site soley about what I thought and what I observed when no one knows me.
 I felt that if I just described what I’d seen, that it would be discounted.
 I mean, if I read something like this that someone wrote from their experience alone, I’d be skeptical.

 Symptoms, research, low B12 level

 So, I wrote down the symptoms I’d felt and I supported their connection to vitamin B12 deficiency with excerpts from respected research.
 I tried not to say, “vitamin B12 deficiency,” because that’s a medical condition with a specific definition.
 The definition involves an accepted, very low “normal” range for serum B12 blood tests.
 I have strong feelings about the accepted normal range in the United States: that is, I feel that our “normal” has its bottom boundary way too low.
 I feel as I do because of how it has affected my life.

 I know my doctors relied on the scale used by the laboratories that processed the tests.
 The laboratories said that 180 to 200 was in the normal range.
 I would have benefited dramatically from a B12 low of 500-550, with nothing lower being considered normal.

-I know that when I tried to sue the doctors and hospital for not diagnosing and treating my B12 deficiency after my test result was 141, that they craftily got the case assigned to an Assistant U.S. Attorney because I’d had a pap test that was subsidized by the government.
+When I tried to sue the doctors and hospital for not diagnosing and treating my B12 deficiency after my test result was 141, they craftily got the case assigned to an Assistant U.S. Attorney because I’d had a pap test subsidized by the government.
 The U.S. Assist.
-Attorney was very nice, but not nice enough for me to appreciate the maneuver that put the case into Federal Court.
+Attorney was nice, but not nice enough for me to appreciate the maneuver that put the case into Federal Court.